baw-de/ENGINEER/README.md

                     key_angle=8,                                #key angle [degree]
                     D=0.5)                                      #front wall width [m]
 ```

-Now, the object `lab` from the class `labyrinth` is initialized and the upstream water level is calculated.<br>
-The overflow height `lab.hu` and the absolute upstream water level `lab.yu` are now atributes of the object `lab`.
-In case that you change any atribut, e.g. the labyrinth weir
+The object `lab` includes the attributes overflow height `lab.hu` and the absolute upstream water level `lab.yu`.
+In case you change any attribute, e.g. the labyrinth weir
-height `lab.P`, you have to rerun the hydraulic calculation with `lab.update()`.<br><br>
+height `lab.P`, you have to rerun the hydraulic calculation with `lab.update()`.

-Furthermor you can get a text output of the calculation:
+Furthermore, you can output a summary of the input and output parameters of the calculation:
 ```python
   lab.verbose = 1
   lab.print_results()
 ```

+The output looks similar to:

 <pre>
   Key Laenge = 8.00 [m]
   Key Frontwand = 0.5 [m]